 If a stakeholder is high power and low interest, you should be thinking of that individual or group as a ‘keep satisfied’ stakeholder.
 Ask yourself, what will you do in your policies and controls to keep them satisfied?
 In this high power and low interest area, you might see organisations like legislators and regulators.

 There may also be malicious parties that you need to keep at bay, as well as customers, auditors and other bodies.
 Their interest is quite low on a day to day basis, but their power is high.

 If an interested party has both a high interest and high power, we would call them a key player.
-These groups are most happy when they are actively involved.
-Ask them to help you to develop and deliver a much better system.You might actually have some of your customers
+These groups are most happy when they are actively involved, for example, you could ask them to help you to develop and deliver better systems.

 Entities that have a lot of interest in what you are doing, but don’t have a huge amount of power or influence over you, may include suppliers looking to sell to you, or perhaps media and commentators.
-Those that are low interest and low power are often competitors. internal and external issues, who are the parties that are going to have both positive and
+Those that are low interest and low power are often competitors.

 Combining this interested parties work with the internal and external issues you will have identified in 4.1, you should now have a better idea of who the parties are that are going to have both positive and malicious intent.
 You should now have a better understanding of the risks for your organisation, and how you will build the policies and controls for those parties.